Anderson localization and H\"older continuity of the integrated density of states for analytic quasiperiodic Schr\"odinger operators: Multi-scale analysis

-The proof of \eqref{814} and \eqref{815} relies on the Schur complement and Weierstrass preparation arguments from \cite{Bou00}.
-We aim to extend Bourgain's argument, originally developed for the cosine potential and the $\theta$-variable, to the setting of analytic potentials and both the $\theta$- and $E$- variables.
+The proofs of \eqref{814} and \eqref{815} are based on a Schur complement argument similar to that of \cite{Bou00}.
+However, we need to extend this argument---originally for the cosine potential and the $\theta$-variable---to the setting of analytic potentials and both the $\theta$- and $E$-variables.

-To carry out these two arguments, we require two key structural properties of the block $B_1$: \begin{itemize} \item[\textbf{(1).}] The resonant points in $B_1$ (a point $x\in \Z^d$ is called resonant if $\theta +x\cdot\omega$ is close to one of the roots $\theta_0^{(i)}(E^*)$) lie in the core of $B_1$, forming a nonresonant annulus; \item[\textbf{(2).}] With the exception of at most at most $M$ resonant points in the core (say, resonant within a $\bar{\delta}_0$-scale), all other points are separated from these roots at by a scale much larger than $\bar{\delta}_0$. \end{itemize}

-The existence of such a block $B_1$ follows from the separation of resonant points guaranteed by $\omega\in {\rm DC}_{\tau, \gamma}$.
-However, this is not entirely straightforward: the scale of $B_1$ depends on the $E^*$ (more precisely, depends on the configuration of $\theta_0^{(i)}(E^*)$).
-The next section is devoted to selecting an appropriate scale for a given energy $E^*$.